dipled/SteamAccountChecker/README.md

 # Steam Account Checker

-Check for Steam accounts that haven't been set up, level 0 accounts, accounts that have old Valve games but are not active or _interesting_ CSGO/CS2 accounts.
+Check for Steam accounts that haven't been set up, level 0 accounts, accounts that have old Valve games but are not active or _interesting_ brazilian CSGO/CS2 accounts.

 Edit the `Settings.json` file, and run the project.